 Mizuna is an Asian leafy green well suited for salads or salad mixes such as mesclun.
 Mizuna can also be used in stir-fries and soups and added to other dishes at the end of cooking.
 Mizuna is similar to mustard greens though milder flavored—a bit peppery, tangy, and with a light cabbage flavor.

 Planting time.
 Mizuna grows best in cool weather.
 Sow seed or set out transplants in mid- to late-spring for harvest before the weather turns hot in summer.
-Sow seed every three weeks for a succession of harvests; mizuna grow from seed to maturity in 40 days.
+Sow seed every three weeks for a succession of harvests; mizuna grows from seed to maturity in 40 days.
 Plant mizuna again near the end of summer for harvest in the cool weather of autumn and early winter.
 Mizuna can tolerate frost near maturity.
 Grow mizuna through winter in a plastic tunnel or cold frame.

 Site.
 Grow mizuna in compost-rich fertile soil.
 Grow plants in full sun in cool weather; in warm or hot weather grow plants in partial shade.

 Planting and spacing.
-Space mizuna 8 to 10 inches (20-25 cm) apart if you are growing plants for harvest of leaves cut-and-come again.
+Space mizuna 8 to 10 inches (20-25 cm) apart if you are growing plants for a harvest of leaves cut-and-come again.
 If you are sowing mizuna to be harvested as a microgreen then you can broadcast seed and thin small plants for eating and let others grow to maturity.
 Microgreens can grow as close as 1 inch (2.5 cm) apart.
 Sow seed ¼ to ½ inch (6-13 mm) deep.
 Mizuna is a good choice for interplanting in the shade of slower maturing crops.

 Container Growing.
 Mizuna, like most greens, is easily grown in containers.
 Choose a container at least 6 inches deep and wide.
 Grow mizuna in well-draining potting soil.